LinkPact/Self-actualization-webapp-frontend/doc/user_data_schema.md

         ...
         {
             "name": string,
-            "values": array of values identified by name }
+            "values": array of values identified by name "notes": array of string
+        }
         ...
     ]